jeanpaulberes/FullSysAdmin/README.md

 A PySysadmin2.py program has been created replacing the necessity for the Freemem.sh bash script ..
 So using PySysadmin2.py is the only program to be downloaded ...

+All is tested in Konsole and Yakuake terminal under KDE Plasma 6.x -- font used : Noto Sans (size 9px)